VojoKovanusic/DiscontApp-spring/README.md

 <strong>Other requirements</strong>

-●	your application must cache API requests so that it can respond as quickly as possible.
+<li>your application must cache API requests so that it can respond as quickly as possible.</li>

-●	if a username is provided that cannot be found, the API should respond with "User with username of '{{username}}' was not found"
+<li>	if a username is provided that cannot be found, the API should respond with "User with username of '{{username}}' was not found"</li>

 <strong>Where does the data come from?</strong>